DomRRuggeri/DomRRuggeri.github.io/index.md

 #### Key Achievements

 *    Lead Developer for enterprise-level PowerShell module used for converting Roaming Profiles to FSLogix Profile Containers.
-The module handled the discovery, transfer, validation, and configuration for Roaming and UPD profiles to an FSLogix environment.
+The module handled the discovery, transfer, validation, and configuration for Roaming and UPD profiles to an FSLogix environment.<br>
 *    Created a PowerShell-driven GUI Application for gathering Office365 Audit Logs.
-The final product accumulated audit information for specified users, services, and timeframes, and exported results to formatted Excel spreadsheets.
+The final product accumulated audit information for specified users, services, and timeframes, and exported results to formatted Excel spreadsheets.<br>

 ### Ellsworth Adhesives \| Germantown, WI<br><font color="#a873b6"><b>Systems Administrator</b></font><font color="#64618D"> | May, 2018 - Present</font>